Site Settings – Members

 Give a name to your custom attribute and click on the Add button.

-You can delete a custom attribute by clicking on the garbage icon and then clicking on the Remove button.
+You can delete a custom attribute by clicking on the trash icon and then clicking on the Remove button.

 Deactivate / Activate users